 The program objectives include: 1) field a network of uplooking, wide-angle view cameras at a number of sites throughout the continental United States and other countries, 2) develop the network to access/archive data and make the data available for processing and analysis by interested parties, 3) develop software tools for calibration, removal of detector effects and anomalies, automatic event detection and correlation among stations, and automatic trajectory computation, and 4) develop a companion, MultiSpectral Radiometer (MSR) for comparison to the Allsky cameras in order to improve the diagnostic capability of SkySentinel.

-Sandia established the current SkySentinel Allsky Camera Network that is now operated as a Joint Florida Institute of Technology, SkySentinel, LLC Science Education and Research Program.
+New Mexico State University, through grant funding, established the current SkySentinel Allsky Camera Network that was transitioned to SkySentinel, LLC and is now operated as a Joint Florida Institute of Technology, SkySentinel, LLC Science Education and Research Program.

 SkySentinel Cameras are located throughout the world.
 Locations can be viewed by using the provided map.
 The status of each node is color coded below the map.